AwkwardTurtle42/AwkwardTurtle42.github.io/Callings.markdown

 You can spend your own XP on your companion as you would on yourself.

-Your companion starts with:

-3 Grit, a d6 attack, d6 STR, d6 DEX, and d6 WIL
 ### You Start With
  * 4 Grit
  * **Your Companion**